encryption-alliance/unified-vault-format/vault metadata/README.md

 The JWE Ciphertext decrypts to a JSON object (as denoted by the `cty` header).
 Any sensitive metadata MUST be added to this.

-With this version of the UVF specification, the payload contains the following data:
+With this version of the UVF specification, the payload MUST contain at least the following data:

 * `fileFormat`: The exact file format of each [encrypted file](../file%20content%20encryption/README.md)
 * `nameFormat`: The exact format of encrypted [file names](../file%20name%20encryption/README.md)
 * `keys`: A map of _Vault Key IDs_ and raw keys
 * `latestKey`: The _Vault Key ID_ of the key to use for newly added data (adding new keys allows key rotation)
 * `kdf`: A (fast) KDF to stretch the vault key to the length required by the file and name format

+> [!IMPORTANT]
+> Implementors MUST make sure to leniently parse this JSON object in regards to unknown fields.
+Further fields MAY be added for vendor-specific use.
+> Vendor-specific fields MUST use reverse domain name notation to avoid collisions.

 ```json
 {